-Every HTTP message starts by a text lines header, each header line is CR+LF terminated.
-The first thing we need to implement an HTTP client or server is a pair of functions to read and write this text lines in this format, in C language the most convenient way to represent text lines is by null terminated strings:
+Every HTTP message starts by a header of text lines, each header line is CR+LF terminated.
+The first thing we need, to implement an HTTP client or server, is a pair of functions to read and write this text lines in such a format.
+In C language the most convenient way to represent text lines is by null terminated strings:

 '''

 void readLineCRLF(int sock, char line)

 char aux=line;

 for(;;) {

 read(sock,aux,1);

 if(aux=='\n')

-aux=0; return;
+aux=0;return;

 else

 if(aux!='\r') aux++;

 }

+}

 void writeLineCRLF(int sock, char line)

 char aux=line;

 while(aux) {write(sock,aux,1); aux++;}

 write(sock,"\r\n",2);

 '''

-Reading a header line must be done byte by byte, this is because we do not know the line's length until we hit CR+LF.
+Reading a header line has to be done byte by byte, this is because we do not know the line's length until we hit CR+LF.

-Unlike with reading, when we are going to write a header line, we already know it length:
+Unlike with reading, when writing a header line, we already know its length, so another possible solution is: